hyperspy/rosettasciio/docs/supported_formats/hspy.rst

 Choosing the correct chunk-size can significantly affect the speed of reading, writing and performance of many HyperSpy algorithms.
 See the :external+hyperspy:ref:`chunking section <big_data.chunking>` for more information.

+Also see the :ref:`hdf5-utils` for inspecting HDF5 files.

 Extra saving arguments
 ^^^^^^^^^^^^^^^^^^^^^^